-I’m SO craving Fall food.
+I’m SO craving Fall recipes.
 I mean, in case you didn’t notice… the recipes I’ve been sharing lately are very wishful – soups, pumpkin things are my main focus because I am so ready for Fall.

 I’m moving into making plenty of crockpot meals, hearty stews and other delicious Fall favorites.
 SO EXCITED!!

-Why this recipe works:
+Why you’ll love this recipe

 Low cooking time.
 I can make this recipe in about 30 minutes, start to finish.
 It may take you up to 45 minutes, depending on how quick you are with prepping.
 You cook the veggies, pull some out and puree them, then add the chicken and let it cook in the mixture.